hellerve/blog/wip/Scheme_Macros_V:_Conditionals.md

 ### Implementing ìf`

-Today I want to show you a weird way of defining `if`, and for that we first need to implement our own boolean values, because we will mostly rely on those in our conditional.
+Today I want to show you a weird way of defining `if`.
+To do this, we first need to implement our own boolean values, because we will mostly rely on those in our conditional.
 Behold our alternative booleans: